RESEARCH & EDUCATION

 Format and schedule for 2025-26

-• B2 level of English is required to understand the sessions and to actively engage in class discussions.
+• A minimum of B2 English is required to understand the sessions and to actively engage in class discussions.
 If you suspect your English skills do not yet meet this requirement, please consider first taking the courses Scientific writing: Basics and/or Spoken English skills.

 Recommended credits